- Services & Solutions

 Senior Research Social Scientist, SRI Education

-Louise Yarnall, Ph.D., is a senior research social scientist in SRI International’s Center for Technology in Learning.
+Louise Yarnall, Ph.D., is a senior research social scientist in SRI Education.
 She specializes in community college education research, assessment design, evaluation of scaling up classroom innovative instructional and assessment practices, and journalism education research.

 Her community college education research focuses on workforce education, general education, and developmental education.
 Yarnall has analyzed and developed online communities to support professional development for faculty, analyzed video-based and e-portfolio records of faculty classroom instruction and assessment practices, and managed the design and development of Web tools to support faculty creation of formative and summative classroom assessments.
 This work can be helpful in understanding how to scale up specific instructional and assessment approaches.